Whilst this site leans more toward Christianity than other religions, we do include several references to Buddhism, since there are many similarities.

 The halo is also a common Buddhist symbol, as seen in this painting by Masayuki Kondo.

-The Buddhist fish symbolizes well-being, happiness and freedom.
+The Mokugyo is a wooden carving of a fish, which symbolizes well-being, happiness and freedom.
 It is one of the Eight Auspicious Symbols used in Buddhism.
-(Christianity also has a special use for the number Eight.)

 The Tomoe is a symbol of three commas or teardrops, chasing one another round a circle, and used by Buddhists in meditation.